Trump Promises $1 Million Of Personal Funds To Aid Harvey Victims

 As it happens, NPR has a list of where people wishing to donate funds to the Harvey recovery might look — as well as a warning about scams and schemes to avoid.

 Trump has had a spotty record when it comes to pledging and then actually carrying through on his promises to donate money to charities.
-He has in the past also exaggerated the amount of money he's given through his now-shuttered charitable foundation.
+He has in the past also exaggerated the amount of money he has given through his now-shuttered charitable foundation.
 In January of 2016, then-candidate Trump pledged to give $1 million to veterans charities, but it wasn't until reporters pressed him months later that most of the money was doled out.

 Trump has been following through on a campaign pledge not to take a paycheck and instead donate the money; his first donation was to the National Park Service, even as his budget proposed cuts to the Interior Department.
 Trump's second-quarter salary was slated to go to the Education Department.
 (Trump's budget also called for cuts there.)